Bk8/impulse-response-raytracer/README.md

 Maybe if I'm feeling brave I'll convert the entire build system over to CMake at some point.

-For the moment, attempting to build this is only for the brave.
+For the moment, attempting to build this is not for the faint of heart, or those with lots of important things to do.